TemesgenA/template-html-css/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# Template for HTML and CSS projects

+> A template repo that can be used for html and css projects
+> The template includes tools to fix linter errors.

 ## Built With

-- Major languages
-- Frameworks
+- html
-- Technologies used
+- css

 ## Live Demo (if available)